maikszusevics/Monolithic-design_and_vagrantfile-provisioning/README.md

 # Deployment
 ### Monolithic architecture
-A monolithic architecture of a software program is built as a unified unit that is self-contained and independent from other applications.
+A monolithic architecture of a software program refers to a unified application that is self-contained and independent from other applications.

 ![Blank board - Page 1 (1)](https://user-images.githubusercontent.com/110176257/184701206-059dceb1-7751-4f5e-993e-513e1a811a31.png)